-- Number/percentage of misassignments of teachers of ELs, total teacher misassignments, and vacant teacher positions: 2% - Number/percentage of students without access to their own copies of standardsaligned instructional materials for use at school and at home: 0% - Number of identified instances where facilities do not meet the "good repair" standard (including deficiencies and extreme deficiencies): 0
+- Number/percentage of misassignments of teachers of ELs, total teacher misassignments, and vacant teacher positions: Note: Teacher Assignment Monitoring Outcome (TAMO) data for the LCAP year is yet to be released by the CDE before reporting the remainder of the local indicator outcome information to the governing board.
+Once TAMO data is made available, the LEA must update the governing board on TAMO data outcome information at the next available meeting of the governing board. - Number/percentage of students without access to their own copies of standardsaligned instructional materials for use at school and at home: 0% - Number of identified instances where facilities do not meet the "good repair" standard (including deficiencies and extreme deficiencies): Good